SF-TAP/SF-TAP.github.io/_posts/2015-11-21-write-your-own-analyzers.markdown

 ## Flow Abstraction Interfaces

-The SF-TAP flowabstractor provdes flow abstraction interfaces by using UNIX domain socket.
+SF-TAP flowabstractor provdes flow abstraction interfaces by using UNIX domain socket.
 Thus, in order to capture flows (a.k.a.
 TCP streams), you must access to the interfaces.
 The directory structure of the interfaces is as follows.